 Finally, agricultural producers using septic tanks need to follow the discussions related to the contribution of septic tanks to water quality issues in the Priority Focus Areas.
-As part of a BMAP in basins with Outstanding Florida Springs where at least twenty percent of the nonpoint source (diffuse) nitrogen pollution is caused by onsite sewage treatment and disposal systems (such as septic tanks), the Florida Department of Environmental Protection must develop an onsite sewage treatment and disposal remediation plan.
-The remediation plan should identify projects to reduce nutrient pollution from the systems, including such options as repair, upgrade (e.g., addition of a new advanced nitrogen-removing technology), or replacement of the systems; connection to a central sewerage system; or other actions.
+As part of a BMAP in basins with Outstanding Florida Springs where at least twenty percent of the nonpoint source (diffuse) nitrogen pollution is caused by onsite sewage treatment and disposal systems (such as septic tanks), FDEP requires an onsite sewage treatment and disposal remediation plan.
+The remediation plan should identify projects to reduce nutrient pollution from the systems, including such options as repair, upgrade (e.g., addition of a new advanced nitrogen-removing technology), or replacement of the systems; connection to a central sewage system; or other actions.

 Chapter 373, Florida Statutes, Sections 373.801-373.813

 The authors are indebted to the personnel of both state and federal agencies who provided their time and advice in the preparation of this handbook.
 We acknowledge Carol Fountain and Susan Gildersleeve at the University of Florida for their assistance in editing this handbook.
-We also acknowledge funding received for updating this publication from the 2016 Wells Fargo Extension Professional Award and Program Enhancement Grant (Principal Investigator is Tatiana Borisova).
+We also acknowledge funding received for updating this publication from the James S. and Dorothy F. Wershow Agricultural Law Endowment.